-Advanced studies in the evolution of vertebrates, including relations to earth history and topics in paleoecology and functional morphology.
-Field and laboratory techniques and exercises in identification are included.
+The evolution, systematics, distribution and ecology of mammals of the world.

 527. Animal Behavior (4)

 Two lectures and six hours of laboratory.

 Prerequisites: Biology 215; Biology 200B or Psychology 211 and 260 for psychology majors.
 Biological bases of animal behavior with emphasis on the ethological approach, including the evolution and adaptive significance of behavior.

-528. Mycology (4)

-Two lectures and six hours of laboratory.
+528. Mycology (4) Two lectures and six hours of laboratory.

 The structure, food relations, and classification of fungi.

-529. Vascular Plants (4)

-Two lectures and six hours of laboratory.
+530. Plant Systematics (4) Two lectures and six hours of laboratory, field trips.